catid/aiwebcam2/README.md

 ## Prerequisites

-Designed for Ubuntu server with an RTX 4090 GPU.
+Designed for Ubuntu server with an Nvidia GPU.
 It might work with other setups, but I have only tested this one.

 You'll want to set up Conda first: https://docs.conda.io/en/latest/miniconda.html